rsksmart/tokenbridge/docs/Contracts.md

 It receives and locks tokens, using its method `receiveTokens`.
-This method get the tokens from the token contract using `safeTransferFrom` so the user should have aproved the transfer before invoking the `Bridge` method.
+This method get the tokens from the token contract using `safeTransferFrom` so the user should have approved the transfer before invoking the `Bridge` method.

 The other responsability of this contract is to release tokens, under the control of the `EventsProcessor` contract.
 This contract, described below,